All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 537 (Manga), Episode 438 (Anime)

+The G Army Commander of the Revolutionary Army, which focuses the Grand Line.
 The former ruler of Kamabakka Kingdom, Emporio Ivankov, or Iva for short, is a transvestite known as a "Miracle Worker" for saving the lives of several people.
 However, because he's also an officer of the Revolutionaries trying to overthrow the World Government, he was captured and put into the world's worst prison, Impel Down.
 Ivankov's power comes from eating the Horm-Horm Fruit (Horu Horu no Mi), which allows him to inject hormones into the human body.
 These hormones can cause sex changes, increased adrenaline, bodily growth, and other things, which in his words make him an "engineer of the human body".
 This is the reason that he was able to heal many people from the brink of death.
 However, he claims he's not a "Miracle Worker," and merely allowed people with the "Will to Live" to go on.
 He can't help those who don't have the drive to help themselves.
 He is also a master of Newkama Kenpo.

 - Agent Peacock: The most flamboyant character in the story and one of the most badass.
 He fought with Bartholomew Kuma evenly and curb-stomps people with a wink.